 A Partner Recruitment Plant Formula that Equals Revenue Growth

-Although some vendors use their own partner profiling strategy as a tool to evaluate their existing partners, partner profiling is widely used for identifying and selecting the right partners in the partner recruitment plan.
+Partner profiling is widely used by vendors for identifying and selecting the right partners in the partner recruitment plan.
+However, some vendors use their own partner profiling strategy as a tool to evaluate their existing partners.
 Vendors know the importance of working with partners who successfully sell their products.
 Generally, vendors seek partners who possess the proficiency and competencies necessary to thrive and grow revenue.
-So before a partnership is formed – or an existing partnership examined – vendors need to take the time to invest and build a partner recruitment plan to calculate the impact each and every partner will have or has had on their organization’s growth.
+So before a partnership is formed or an existing partnership examined vendors need to take the time to invest and build a partner recruitment plan.
+This plan is then used to calculate the impact each and every partner will have or has had on their organization’s growth.

 As you can see below, creating an ideal partner profile falls right in the middle of a partner recruitment plan: